msternbach/NFL-Defensive-Schemes-Analysis/README.md

 by subtracting its expected points from how many points it actually gained, 3 – 2.5 or 0.5 EPA.
 This same logic can be applied to individual plays.
 Say the Chiefs start with the ball first-and-10 from their 25-yard line, where its expected points would be about 1.06.
 If Patrick Mahomes throws a 15-yard completion, making it first-and-10 on the
 KC 40-yard line, where the expected points is now 1.88, the EPA of that play would be 1.88 – 1.06 or 0.82.
-In other words, that completion increased the Chiefs’ expected points on that drive by just over three-fourths of a point.(source: https://www.the33rdteam.com/epa-explained/)
+In other words, that completion increased the Chiefs’ expected points on that drive by just over three-fourths of a point (source: https://www.the33rdteam.com/epa-explained/).